 Pending home sales in the U.S. rose by much less than expected in the month of June, the National Association of Realtors revealed in a report on Wednesday.
 NAR said its pending home sales index edged up by 0.2 percent to 111.0 in June after tumbling by 3.7 percent to 110.8 in May.

 New orders for U.S. manufactured durable goods fell by much more than expected in the month of June, according to a report released by the Commerce Department on Wednesday.
 The report said durable goods orders tumbled by 4.0 percent in June following a revised 2.8 percent decrease in May.

-Following the relatively lackluster performance seen over the past two sessions, stocks may continue to experience choppy trading on Wednesday.
-The major index futures are currently pointing to a slightly higher open for the markets, with the Dow futures up by 59 points.
+After ending the previous session mixed, stocks may move to the upside in early trading on Wednesday.
+The major index futures are currently pointing to a higher open for the markets, with the Dow futures up by 59 points.